alexshamrai/testomat_autotests/README.md

 ## 🛠️ Running Tests Locally

 To run tests having a user for Testomat.io is required.
 User credentials should be specified in environment variables:set `USER_EMAIL` and `USER_PASSWORD`.
-Before running tests, make sure that the `USER_EMAIL` and `USER_PASSWORD` environment variables are set in your IDE or via terminal
+Before running tests, make sure that environment variables are set in your IDE or via terminal

 ```sh
 export USER_PASSWORD={user_password}